Boundary End Archaeology Research Center

 The Boundary End Archaeology Research Center (BEARC) is a research library, educational center, and academic press located in the Blue Ridge Mountains of North Carolina.
 BEARC is a 501(c)(3) nonprofit organization dedicated to the archaeology, epigraphy, art history, ethnohistory, and historiography of Mesoamerica, the Southeastern United States, and the Andes.

 The center is located approximately 15 miles northeast of Asheville, North Carolina.

 History

-The Boundary End Archaeology Research Center was founded in 1997 by archaeologist George E. Stuart.
-It is situated on land that served as the residence of George and Melinda Stuart beginning in 1994.
+The Boundary End Archaeology Research Center was founded in 1997 by archaeologist George E. Stuart, and it's facilities are is situated on land that once served as the residence of George and Melinda Stuart beginning in 1994.
 The name "Boundary End" derives from its proximity to the "Coleman Boundary" section of the Pisgah National Forest.

-Mission
+Mission and Academic Publications

-BEARC has a three-part mission:
+According to the center, BEARC has a three-part mission: